cjstreet/World_Weather_Analysis/README.md

 		▪ Cloudiness
 		▪ Wind speed
 2. Exploratory Analysis with Visualization
-	◦	Create scatter plots of the weather data for the following comparisons:
+	* Create scatter plots of the weather data for the following comparisons:
-	▪	Latitude versus temperature
+		▪ Temperature vs. Latitude
-	▪	Latitude versus humidity
+		▪ Humidity vs. Latitude
-	▪	Latitude versus cloudiness
+		▪ Cloudiness vs. Latitude
-	▪	Latitude versus wind speed
+		▪ Wind Speed vs. Latitude
-	◦	Determine the correlations for the following weather data:
+	* Determine the correlations for the following weather data:
-	▪	Latitude and temperature
+		▪ Temperature vs. Latitude
-	▪	Latitude and humidity
+		▪ Humidity vs. Latitude
-	▪	Latitude and cloudiness
+		▪ Cloudiness vs. Latitude
-	▪	Latitude and wind speed
+		▪ Wind Speed vs. Latitude
-	◦	Create a series of heatmaps using the Google Maps and Places API that showcases the following:
+	* Create a map itinerary using the GeoAPIfy and Places API that showcases the following:
-	▪	Latitude and temperature
+		▪ Temperature vs. Latitude
-	▪	Latitude and humidity
+		▪ Humidity vs. Latitude
-	▪	Latitude and cloudiness
+		▪ Cloudiness vs. Latitude
-	▪	Latitude and wind speed
+		▪ Wind Speed vs. Latitude
-	3	Visualize Travel Data Create a heatmap with pop-up markers that can display information on specific cities based on a customer's travel preferences.
-Complete these steps:
+3. Visualize Travel Data
+	* Use Geoapify API and GeoViews to create maps that can display information on specific cities based on a customer's travel preferences.
+ 	* Complete these steps:
-	1	Filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature.
+		a.
+Filter the Pandas DataFrame based on user inputs for a minimum and maximum temperature.
-	2	Create a heatmap for the new DataFrame.
+		b.
+Setting Up the Geoapify API Key
+		c.
+Create Maps for Weather Parameters
-	3	Find a hotel from the cities' coordinates using Google's Maps and Places API, and Search Nearby feature.
+		d.
+Find hotels using the cities' coordinates with Geoapify's API and GeoViews, and search nearby feature.
-	4	Store the name of the first hotel in the DataFrame.
+		d.
+Store the names' of the hotels based on the client's selections.
-	5	Add pop-up markers to the heatmap that display information about the city, current maximum temperature, and a hotel in the city.
+		e.
+Create a travel map of the vacation itinerary.